Berkeley-MDes/tdf-fa24-shannafinnigan/README.md

 [![button pulse rate video](https://img.youtube.com/vi/hOkH-DvJ6zE/0.jpg)](https://youtube.com/shorts/hOkH-DvJ6zE) 📹 (Click to watch the video)

-I also worked with my group on coming up with a prject proposal for Project 2.
+I also worked with my group on coming up with a project proposal for Project 2.
 Here's what we decided on: "Inspired by the natural behavior of "penguin pebbling," the system allows a sender to trigger an interaction that alerts the receiver of a gift.
 This feasibility study explores how Particle Photon 2 can facilitate meaningful, non-physical expressions of affection, offering an engaging alternative to in-person interactions, particularly for individuals who struggle with physical displays of affection.
 The final deliverable will be a functional prototype demonstrating this concept".
 I made a diagram of what the system would look like:

 <kbd><img width="400" alt="Screenshot 2024-10-10 at 12 59 15 PM" src="https://github.com/user-attachments/assets/d56999d0-1543-4d1a-ab01-b4bbd1868612"></kbd>